-The preference is for the primary school provision to be accommodated on site.
-In this instance, the school should be located within the centre of the site, close to the new foodstore and Medical Centre, creating a new local centre.
+The preference is for the primary school provision (and co-located early years facility) to be accommodated on site.
+In this instance, the school should be located within the centre of the site, close to the new foodstore and Medical Centre, creating a new local centre, as indicated on Figure 44.

 In the event that school places are provided off-site, then two free-standing early years and childcare facilities shall be provided on the site of the Northern Growth Area.
+One of these shall be centrally located.
+The location of the second shall be in the proposed residential area to the east of the site, as indicated on Figure 44, such that all homes are in walking distance of at least one of the early years facilities.

-Routes to all facilities will be pedestrian and cycle friendly, allowing safe movement for all and which limits the speed of vehicular traffic in the vicinity of the school.
+Routes to all facilities will be pedestrian and cycle friendly, allowing safe movement for all.
 Routes shall be designed that minimise the impact of the vehicular based 'school-run', with limited drop off and waiting facilities provided for vehicles.